The-Muse-Collaborative/muse_usps/README.md

                                 'zip_code': '20500'})
 ```

-All of the fields shown are mandatory, but they are allowed to be empty strings.
+All of the fields and keys shown are mandatory, but they are allowed to be
-For instance, the zip code can be an empty string, and the USPS API will fill
+empty strings.
+For instance, the zip code can be an empty string, and the USPS
-it in automatically.
+API will fill it in automatically.

 ## Development
 Clone the repository, install the needed python packages and pre-commit hooks,